HHS/nih-oite-website/_events/2021416-felcom-event-careers-in-industry.md

   day: 16
 start: 3:00 PM
 end: 4:00 PM
-audience:
+open_to:
 - Graduate Students
 - Postdocs/Fellows
 topic:
-- Career Exploration
+- Career readiness
-- Industry Careers
+type: Workshop
 updated_at: 2021-04-07 20:51:05.000000000 Z
 ---
 This stellar panel of industry scientists will talk about their careers,